hasindu2008/slow5lib/python/README.md

 #### `Open(FILE, mode, DEBUG=0)`:

-The pyslow5 libraryr has one main Class, `pyslow5.Open` which opens a slow5/blow5 (slow5 for easy reference) file for reading.
+The pyslow5 library has one main Class, `pyslow5.Open` which opens a slow5/blow5 (slow5 for easy reference) file for reading/writing.

 `FILE`: the file or filepath of the slow5 file to open `mode`: mode in which to open the file.